Fundraising ideas for kids

 Bake sales

-Who doesn’t love a fancy dress day!
-Why not organise a day at school where students and teachers alike can come in dressed as their favourite characters for a small donation.
-For events like this, make it clear that the costumes don’t have to be fancy or expensive and to make it inclusive why not offer prizes for the most creative look?
+Who doesn’t love a fancy dress day?
+Organise a day at school where students and teachers alike can dress up as their favourite characters for a small donation.
+For events like this, make it clear that the costumes don’t have to be fancy or expensive, and to make it inclusive, why not offer prizes for the most creative look?
+You could also tie in a book sale featuring some of the children’s favourite characters.

-A charity car wash is a classic event to raise money – and a fun one too.
+A charity car wash is a classic fundraising event to raise money, and a fun one too.
 Just make sure that the car wash is organised in a safe space, like a school or community centre car park, with plenty of adult supervision so that there’s no damage to the vehicles or unsafe behaviour around roads.
 For a car wash, materials like sponges will be needed.

 Eco-friendly fundraisers